CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Experiments

 \section{Experiments}

 To validate the effectiveness of our proposed workflow, we extensively evaluate our proposed framework using a rich variety of inputs.
-We present the qualitative and quantitative evaluation of our method as described in Section~\ref{sec:mesh_generation} and Table~\ref{tab:results}, as well as comparison results against other baseline methods, showing the effectiveness and efficiency compared to other generation methods.
+We present the qualitative and quantitative evaluation of our method as described in Section~\ref{sec:mesh_generation} and Section~\ref{sec:refinement}, as well as comparison results against other baseline methods, showing the effectiveness and efficiency compared to other generation methods.
 We also conduct ablation studies to validate the effectiveness of each component in our framework, as described in Section~\ref{sec:ablation}.
-Moreover, we demonstrate the versatility of our method by supporting downstream applications, as shown in Fig.~\ref{fig:applications}.
 More intriguing visual results can be found in our accompanying video and supplementary.